edmcouncil/fibo/CONTRIBUTING.md

 # What it means to contribute

-There are many possible forms of contribution to the FIBO project.
+There are many possible ways to participate in the FIBO project.
 It really depends on whether you are a programmer, a web designer, an ontology expert, or a subject matter expert.
 Below there are a few groups of activities that you can be involved in.

 ## Developing FIBO
 * Organize a group of people that will work on a FIBO extension (see FIBO Content Teams)